best-surrogacy-agencies-in-denver colorado

 • Colorado-wide coverage.
 Active matching across all major Colorado communities — not limited to the Denver metro.

 • Escrow-first policy.
-All funds deposited in a secure third-party escrow account before any medical steps begin, reducing financial risk for all parties.
+All funds deposited in a secure third-party escrow account before any medical steps begin.

 • LGBTQ+ friendly.
 Serves traditional heterosexual couples, single parents, and LGBTQ+ families without restriction.

 • Pre-pregnancy payments total $12,500.
-Surrogates receive substantial pre-pregnancy benefit packages, which intent parents should factor into journey budgeting.
+Intended parents should factor this into journey budgeting.

 For Surrogates